DCUBEDcode/dcubed-hugo/content/design-deeds/_index.md

 draft: false
 ---

-The website build will be **streamed on Twitch from May 21 - 22**.
+The website build will be **streamed on Twitch**.
 People will be able to donate money to the chosen applicant via the stream.
+You can follow the [Twitch page](https://www.twitch.tv/dcubedau) now to be notified when the stream is starting.

 ## Why make stuff for free?